-Mom Whose Border Patrol Arrest Was Captured In A Video That Went Viral Has Been Released
+A Mom Whose Border Patrol Arrest Was Captured In A Video That Went Viral Has Been Released

 An undocumented mother whose arrest by Border Patrol in front of her screaming daughters was captured in a video that garnered millions of views has been released from immigration custody.

-Despite an initial allegation by the Border Patrol that Perla Morales-Luna had been part of a smuggling ring, no charges were filed against her and she was ordered released on her own recognizance.
+Despite an initial allegation by Border Patrol that Perla Morales-Luna had been part of a smuggling ring, no charges were filed against her and she was ordered released on her own recognizance.

-She was reunited with her three teenage daughters Tuesday night outside outside the Otay Mesa Detention Center in San Diego.
+She was reunited with her three teenage daughters Tuesday night outside the Otay Mesa Detention Center in San Diego.

 In footage posted Tuesday by Judith Castro-Rangel, who also posted the original video, the three daughters can be seen waiting outside the detention center.